bsponny/SipNChip/README.md

 ## What this project uses

 This application consists of a website built using Django, a full stack web development framework for Python.
-Other tools that are used in this project include HTML and JavaScript, which are used to build the webpages themselves.
+Other tools that are used in this project include HTML and (possibly) JavaScript, which are used to build the webpages themselves.
 The setup for this project simply consists of a Django project in a dedicated folder, `SipNChip`.

+## Tool stack and setup

+The tool stack, as previously mentioned, is Django (Python), HTML, and JavaScript.
+To set up for this project, each team member has downloaded Python on their computer and installed the Django package using Pip: `bash $ python -m pip install Django`.
+Each team member must also have a text editor capable of editing Python, HTML, and JavaScript files.

 ## Organization procedures